jstoxrocky/freelinreg/README.md

 STEP 2: Estimating your model
 **********************************************************************************************************************

-2.1 Cross-sectional or Time-series data:
+2.1 Cross-sectional and Time-series data:

 The FOMLRP accepts model specifications in the same way that EViews does.
 The dependent variable must always be first in the model specificantions.
 The variable 'c' is always used as the constant term, and the variable 't' is always